Wetland conservation: Recreation, education and research

 Wetlands, beyond their ecological importance, offer a wealth of recreational opportunities, serve as invaluable educational resources, and serve as living laboratories for vital research.
 These unique ecosystems attract outdoor enthusiasts, providing spaces for activities like birdwatching, hiking, and photography while also serving as educational platforms where people can learn about nature and environmental conservation.
 Additionally, wetlands provide researchers with dynamic environments to study various ecological processes and species, contributing to our understanding of the natural world.
+Wetlands also serve the human population as an especially important link to indigenous tribes.
+Archeological finds in and around wetlands include items like indigenous traditional foods, art and craft materials, and ceremonial setting.
+Wetlands have also been a location favored by scientists in aid to the improvement and discovery of medicine.
+There is an estimated 70-80% of people worldwide who rely on herbal medicine as well as income from harvest and trade of plants due to their medicinal purposes.
+Although there is no existence of a global inventory of wetland medicinal species, the White willow is an example.
+This riverine plant is used in skin care products as well as being the original source of salicylic acid.

 Threats to wetlands

 According to UN Climate Change News, wetlands are disappearing three times faster than forests.
 Wetlands are facing growing threats that put their health at risk.
 Urban development, pollution, land drainage, and climate change are endangering these valuable habitats that serve as essential flood buffers and wildlife havens.

 Habitat loss

-Globally, continued habitat loss alone is projected to drive approximately 1,700 vertebrate species to extinction by 2070.
-Costal wetlands are very vulnerable to this threat due to erosion, subsidence, sea-level rise, development, and drainage.
-"Approximately seven football fields every hour, and a twenty five percent increase over the previous 6 year study period."
+Coastal wetlands are very vulnerable to habitat loss due to erosion, subsidence, sea-level rise, development, and drainage.
 Common direct impacts of habitat loss to wetlands include removal of vegetation, fluctuation in water levels, and building construction.
 The decline in wetland habitat has far-reaching economic and societal implications.
 The degradation and loss of these habitats have resulted in the reduction of fish populations in terms of both their size and diversity.
 This, in turn, has led to a decrease in the availability of opportunities for both the commercial fishing industry and recreational fishing, impacting the livelihoods and leisure activities of many individuals and communities.
 Not only is this habitat loss affecting the fish residing in these wetlands and the recreational activities that come from them, the reduction in fish populations resulting from habitat loss in wetlands can disrupt the delicate balance of the ecosystem.
 As fish play a crucial role in the food chain, their decline can lead to changes in the abundance and behavior of other species, affecting the entire wetland ecosystem.
+Wetland habitat loss also contributes to the increasing stress of remaining wetlands.
+Due to effects from habitat fragmentation, the remaining wetlands are then facing the increasing volume of pollution, surface temperatures, decreasing landscape diversity, and connectivity for marine resources including fish and other sensitive wildlife.
+Other factors that contribute to wetland loss are agricultural drainage, groundwater dewatering, and urban sprawl from road and rail construction.